mnapoli/bref-bootstrap-benchmarks/README.md

 | D | Symfony | 26ms | 15ms | [url](https://elha5ztbse.execute-api.us-east-2.amazonaws.com/Prod) |
 | E |  |  |  |  |
 | F |  |  |  |  |

+The LAMP stack is a baseline of running the same code but on a classic server with Apache or Nginx.
+This will help compare performances between LAMP and PHP on Lambda.

 ## How to run